Georgia sets jobs record in June

 Georgia added more than 20,000 jobs in June, pushing the state to a new record high, state Labor Commissioner Mark Butler said.

-Butler also noted that preliminary numbers showed year-over-year gains in employment and workforce.
+Butler also noted that preliminary numbers showed year-over-year gains in employment and workforce in a press release from the Georgia Department of Labor.
 At the same time, claims for unemployment insurance were near record lows.

 “The numbers for June are very impressive,” Butler said.
 “We set yet another record for jobs, passing 4.6 million.
 Fewer people filed unemployment claims and our number of employed residents is climbing.
 There’s plenty to be encouraged about in the June report.”